PoCInnovation/Workshops/software/08.Express/README.md

 import { StatusCodes } from 'http-status-codes'
 ```

-Replace your hard-written status-codes with those offered in the package.
+Replace your hard-written status-codes with those offered in the package:

 ```ts
 res.status(StatusCodes.OK).send("ok");